Solar Blog & Information | Paradise Energy Solutions

 3. Determining the Right Solar Panel Size for Your Home or Business

 Solar panels come in two different sizes: 60-cell and 72-cell.
-This refers to the number of cells (the small, crystalline silicon wafer) on the solar panel.
-72-cell panels are, on average, about a foot longer than 60-cell panels.
+The size refers to the number of cells (the small, crystalline silicon wafer) on the solar panel.
+On average, 72-cell panels are about a foot longer than 60-cell panels.

-Their larger size makes 72-cell panels better suited for large, wide-open spaces like commercial roofs and ground mount systems.
-60-cells are typically better suited to fit in tighter spaces, like on the dormer of a home’s roof.
+Their larger size makes 72-cell panels better suited for large, wide-open spaces like commercial roofs and ground-mount systems.
+60-cell panels are typically better suited to fit in tighter spaces, like on the dormer of a home’s roof.
 However, this isn’t a hard and fast rule and will vary from location to location.

-Overall, 72-cells tend to be more economical, as they’ll generate more electricity per panel compared to an otherwise identical 60-cell panel.
+Overall, 72-cell panels tend to be more economical, as they generate more electricity per panel than an otherwise identical 60-cell panel.

 4. Panel Production: Output Rating and Efficiency